- 40 million cases worldwide

 As the infection progresses, destruction of CD4+ cells leads to reduced efficacy of the host immune system.

 Seroconversion – typically occurs 2-6 weeks after exposure.
-Is often asymptomatic, but in some individuals there may be a period of fever, malaise, myalgia, pharygnitis and maculopapular rash.
+Is often asymptomatic, but in about 50% of cases there may be a period of fever, malaise, myalgia, pharygnitis and maculopapular rash.

 - 30% of patients will have a persistent generalized lymphadenopathy (PGL) – where there are lymph nodes 1cm in diameter at >2 extra-inguinal sites.
 This may last >3 months.

-AIDS related complex (ARC) – this is a set of prodromal symptoms that precedes the onset of AIDS.
+AIDS related complex (ARC) – aka – symptomatic infectionthis is a set of prodromal symptoms that precedes the onset of AIDS.
 It can include:

 - There is marked immunodeficiency

-P24 antigen – present in the blood in the first 3 months of infection.
+- P24 antigen – present in the blood in the first 3 months of infection.
 Usually levels drop by the time IgG and IgM are produced (3 months).
 Levels rise again as immunodeficiency develops.
+Due to its variability it is not often useful in diagnosis

-HIV RNA – can also be detected using PCR techniques during the early stages of the infection
+- HIV RNA (viral load) – can also be detected using PCR techniques during the early stages of the infection

 - Used to monitor progress and effectiveness of treatment (See below)